A year of Poznan Scala User Group

 It can begin with a tweet

-At the time we regularly had Scala-related meetings at the office, hence the idea was not very revolutionary, just slightly different.
+At the time, we regularly had Scala-related meetings at the office, hence the idea was not very revolutionary, just slightly different.
+It quickly gained traction, and a few weeks later, we had the first meeting.

 Corporate attitude does not help